Your Quilted Jacket: The Cozy Style Secret

 My personal favorite is a hip-length, lightweight navy one.
 It’s just so easy to throw on, and the navy color goes with literally everything I own.
 I bought mine from Lands’ End about three years ago, and it’s held up incredibly well.

-Now, I’m all about embracing the quilted jacket, but there are a few pitfalls beginners can fall into.
+Now, I’m all about embracing the the subject, but there are a few pitfalls beginners can fall into.

 Things to Embrace: